 If I switch estate agents will I have to pay commission to my old one?

 I have cancelled my contract with my current estate agents.
 I understood the 14-day notice period from cancelling the contract was to enable the agents to follow-up any leads from existing marketing.
 After the 14 days, if one of their original introductions decides to buy, do I need to pay them commission?
 We look at what continuing liability means and how to avoid double commission when you are switching estate agents.

-My advice to you is that you first and foremost check the small print of the contract with your Estate Agent – the devil is in the detail!
-Establish whether after the notice period has expired you will have any continuing liability to the agent.
+First and foremost check the small print of the contract with your Estate Agent – the devil is in the detail!
+Establish whether, after the notice period has expired, you will have any continuing liability to the agent.
 In particular, you should check to see if there is a definition of “an introduction”.
 Unfortunately there is no agreed definition.
-It may be someone who has viewed the property or even someone who has seen the details in a brochure.
+It may be defined as someone who has viewed the property or even someone who has seen the details in a brochure.